M-1956 load-carrying equipment: First aid case

-Intrenching Tool Carrier
+Entrenching tool carrier

-The M-1956 intrenching tool carrier was constructed primarily of cotton duck and similar in shape to the earlier M-1943 carrier, reflecting the shape of the blade of the intrenching tool and incorporating an opening at the bottom for the handle of the tool.
+The M-1956 entrenching tool carrier was constructed primarily of cotton duck and similar in shape to the earlier M-1943 carrier, reflecting the shape of the blade of the entrenching tool and incorporating an opening at the bottom for the handle of the tool.
 Leather reinforcement protected the duck from the edges of the tool blade.
 The rounded, webbing-reinforced flap lid of the carrier was fastened closed by means of a round spring socket-and-stud snap fastener rather than the Lift-the-DOT or One-Way-Lift type fasteners used on the M-1943 carrier.
 Another distinct feature was provision for mounting a bayonet scabbard on the carrier.
 The scabbard mountings were sewn to the front of the carrier at an angle and consisted of a cotton duck rectangle carrying two eyelets to receive an M-1910 double hook, a leather reinforcement sewn partially underneath the duck rectangle, and a snap fastened strap to hold the scabbard against the front of the carrier.
 Two slide keepers, for attaching the carrier to the pistol belt, were mounted on webbing sewn to the back of the carrier.
 The carrier was located on the wearer's left side of the pistol belt next to the field pack, although it was alternatively mounted in other locations or on other equipment depending on mission requirements.

-Field Pack
+Field pack

-The field pack was sized to hold rations such as a Meal, Combat, Individual (C-Ration) along with sparse personal implements, for example shaving kit and extra socks.
+The field pack was sized to hold rations such as a meal, combat, individual (C-ration) along with sparse personal implements, for example shaving kit and extra socks.
 The field pack's placement at the rear of the pistol belt led to it being referred to colloquially as the "butt pack."
 The M-1956 pattern field pack featured two flaps, on the left and right inside, to cover the contents of the pack, and an approximately square top cover flap.
 This design was changed in the M-1961 field pack (see Modifications).
 Common features of both include cotton duck construction, slide keepers for attachment to the pistol belt, and a pair of eyelets at the top of the pack for attaching the suspenders.
 Both also included a web handle at the top, webbing on the side of the container to facilitate mounting of accoutrements with slide keepers, eyelets near one edge of the top cover to receive M-1910 double hooks, and a pair of web straps at the bottom of the pack for attaching items like the poncho and poncho liner.
 Both also featured a card holder with a plastic window at the top of the cover flap.